WELCOME TO SESTI LAB

 SELECTED NEWS

-Anika presented a poster entitled "KCNB1-Leptin receptor complexes couple electric and endocrine function in the melanocortin neurons of the hypothalamus." at the 10th symposium of the Rutegrs Brain Health institute.
+Anika presented a poster entitled "KCNB1-Leptin receptor complexes couple electric and endocrine function in the melanocortin neurons of the hypothalamus." at the 10th symposium of the Rutgers Brain Health institute.

 Current and former lab members and close friends congratulate Alessandro on his well deserved accomplishments.